Cobordisms of sutured manifolds and the functoriality of link Floer homology: The contact invariant and the gluing map

-\subsection{The contact invariant $EH$}
+\subsection{The contact invariant $\EH$}

-Suppose that $(M,\xi)$ is a contact 3-manifold with convex boundary and dividing set $\g$ on $\partial M.$ We denote such a contact manifold by $(M,\g,\xi).$ In \cite{contact}, Honda, Kazez, and Mati\'c defined an invariant of $(M,\g,\xi)$ which is an element $EH(M,\g,\xi)$ of $SFH(-M,-\g),$ also see \cite{Ozbagci}.
-Note that over $\Z,$ this element is well-defined only up to sign.
-We briefly review the construction of this contact invariant.
+Suppose that $(M,\xi)$ is a contact 3-manifold with convex boundary and dividing set $\g$ on $\partial M$.
+We denote such a contact manifold by~$(M,\g,\xi)$.
+Honda, Kazez, and Mati\'c~\cite{contact} defined an invariant of~$(M,\g,\xi)$ which is an element~$\EH(M,\g,\xi)$ of~$\SFH(-M,-\g)$, also see \cite{Ozbagci}.
+We briefly review the construction.